bjornjorgensen/TED-and-Doffin-to-ocds/README.md

 python main.py path/to/your/input.xml ocid_prefix_value
 ```

-Replace `path/to/your/input.xml` with the path to your input XML file and `ocid_prefix_value` with your desired OCID prefix.
+Replace `path/to/your/input.xml` with the path to your input XML file (from either TED or Doffin) and `ocid_prefix_value` with your desired OCID prefix.

 The converted OCDS JSON will be saved in `output.json` in the project root directory.